alexverboon/PSMDATP/docs/Get-MDATPInvestigation.md

 Possible values are:
 Unknown, Terminated, SuccessfullyRemediated, Benign, Failed, PartiallyRemediated, Running, PendingApproval, PendingResource, PartiallyInvestigated, TerminatedByUser, TerminatedBySystem, Queued, InnerFailure, PreexistingAlert, UnsupportedOs, UnsupportedAlertType, SuppressedAlert

-PARAMETER MTPConfigFile
-The MTPConfigFile contains the API connection information, if not specified a default PoshMTPconfig.json  is used that must be located in the ..\config\ folder.

 ```yaml
 Type: String
 Parameter Sets: (All)